postech-ami/3d-talking-head-av-guidance/README.md

 To get the vertex indices of lip geion, download [indices list](https://github.com/Doubiiu/CodeTalker/blob/main/BIWI/regions/lve.txt) and locate it at `BIWI/lve.txt`.

-> 2024.08.24. | Unfortunatly, BIWI dataset is not available now.
+> 2024.08.24. | Unfortunately, BIWI dataset is not available now.